Tuning a Mustang EcoBoost

-Once you’ve received your Accessport, it’s time to use it to tune your Mustang!
+Once you’ve received your Accessport, it’s time for ECU tuning Mustang!
 Let’s go through the process step by step to see just how easy tuning can be.

 1. You will need the Accessport and OBD-II cable (included with the Accessport) to perform the installation.
 Make sure the vehicle’s ignition is off and the engine is not running.